Native American literature: Native American Renaissance

 The term "Native American Renaissance" was coined in 1983 by Kenneth Lincoln to describe the flowering of literary work by Native American writers in the late 1960s through the 1970s and into the 1980s.
-The focal point for the "arrival" of Native American literature as a significant literary event came with the first Pulitzer Prize awarded to a Native author, N. Scott Momaday (Kiowa) for his novel House Made of Dawn.
+A landmark came in 1969 when N. Scott Momaday (Kiowa)’s novel House Made of Dawn became the first Pulitzer Prize–winning work by a Native author.”

-The 1970s saw important fiction by James Welch (Blackfeet and A-aninin), Leslie Marmon Silko (Laguna), and Gerald Vizenor (Chippewa), and poetry by Joy Harjo (Muscogee), Simon J. Ortiz (Acoma), and Wendy Rose (Hopi/Miwok).
+The 1970s saw important fiction by James Welch (Blackfeet and A-aninin), Leslie Marmon Silko (Laguna descent), and Gerald Vizenor (Chippewa), and poetry by Joy Harjo (Muscogee), Simon J. Ortiz (Acoma), and Wendy Rose (Hopi/Miwok).
 Many authors have done significant work in both genres, such as Joseph Bruchac (Abenaki).

 The 1980s saw many of the writers listed above continuing to produce new literature.
 New voices included Louise Erdrich (Ojibwe), Paula Gunn Allen (Laguna), Linda Hogan (Chickasaw), Michael Dorris, and Luci Tapahonso (Navajo).

 The 1990s introduced several works of poetry and of prose fiction by Spokane/Coeur D'Alene author Sherman Alexie.
 Chickasaw author Linda Hogan's Mean Spirit was a finalist for the 1991 Pulitzer Prize for Fiction.

 21st-century literature

-In 2021, Louise Erdrich was a Pulitzer Prize for Fiction winner for The Night Watchman.

-In 2019, Joy Harjo (Muscogee Nation) became the first Native American to hold the post of United States Poet Laureate.

-Also in 2019, Tommy Orange's (Cheyenne & Arapaho) novel about urban Indian life in California, There There, was a finalist for the Pulitzer Prize for Fiction.
+Joy Harjo (Muscogee Nation) became the first Native American U.S. Poet Laureate in April 2019, and in the same year Tommy Orange’s There There was a finalist for the Pulitzer Prize for Fiction.
+In 2021, Louise Erdrich won the a Pulitzer Prize for Fiction for The Night Watchman.